SpikeInterface/spikesorters/README.md

 ## Examples

-For more information about how to use SpikeToolkit, please checkout these [examples](https://github.com/SpikeInterface/spikeinterface/tree/master/examples/modules/sorters).
+For more information about how to use SpikeSorters, please checkout these [examples](https://github.com/SpikeInterface/spikeinterface/tree/master/examples/modules/sorters).

 ## Documentation